Thank you, Board for the warm welcome.

 I’m extremely excited by the opportunity to lead this amazing chapter.
 I’m thrilled to put my 20+ years of leadership in media, product/membership development, movement making and support of women and girls to work to keep the chapter thriving.

-Thanks to the solid foundation that Amy has set, we are poised to make even more impact in our surrounding community and beyond.
-We will be expanding our project footprint so that Our Global Voices Film Festival will be joined by new efforts such as the upcoming Fall event on September 24th at Salesforce.
-This program is taking place in partnership with UN Women and Salesforce supporting the WE Empower initiatives.
+Thanks to the solid foundation that Amy Logan (former President) has set, we are poised to make even more impact in our surrounding community and beyond.
+We will be expanding our project footprint so that Our Global Voices Film Festival will be joined by new efforts.
 We will be building upon our digital efforts as well as share new social campaigns to amplify the work we are doing.
 Finally, we are actively growing our network in effort to build a more diverse and inclusive membership.

 Ours is by all means a community effort, so we would love to hear from you.
 Please don’t hesitate to share any ideas and feedback that you have.
 It’s your input that keeps us fresh, inventive and impactful.